SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-05-05-the-eraserhead-scrum-master.md

 (As an aside, always keeping the marshmallow on top is a great example of always keeping the product in a shippable state.)

 The idea of the Scrum Master having *no authority* was explicit in my Scrum training from Ken Schwaber a dozen years ago.
-(Jeff Sutherland does not seem to understand this even today.)
 To facilitate effectively, one must live outside the system being faciliated, sometimes being nearly invisible.
-Thus, the effective Scrum Master is not on the team(s).
+The effective Scrum Master is not on the team!
 In normal mode, the Scrum Masters and management should be able to leave for a week without anyone really noticing.

 The current Scrum Guide implies this:
-• Facilitating Scrum events *as requested or needed*
+* Facilitating Scrum events *as requested or needed*

 For example, the Daily Scrum is solely for the development team, and needn't include the Scrum Master or Product Owner.

-I don’t have the impression this was well understood in the early Jeff Sutherland Scrum implementations, and especially not in the choice of the label “ScrumMaster.”
+I don’t have the impression this was well understood in the 1990s Scrum implementations (e.g. at Easel), and especially not in the choice of the label “ScrumMaster.”
 I don’t have the impression we’re getting this through to companies trying to do Scrum.